Plaza Apartments (Philadelphia, Pennsylvania)

-Plaza Apartments, also known as Vernon House, is a historic apartment complex located in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.
-It was built in 1909, and consists of three four-story, brick and stone buildings in the Colonial Revival style.
+The Plaza Apartments, also known as Vernon House, is an historic, American apartment complex that is located in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 2005.

+History and architectural features

+Built in 1909, this historic structure consists of three, four-story, brick and stone buildings that were designed in the Colonial Revival style.
 The complex is arranged in a "U"-shape, with two narrow courtyards.
 The primary facade features two three-story wooden porches, with Corinthian order columns and balconies on top.

 It was added to the National Register of Historic Places in 2005.